The Fundamental Guide to Roofing Licenses

 Roofing License Requirements by State

 As mentioned earlier, roofing license requirements vary by state.
-Some states offer “reciprocity agreements” which lets you use a license from another state.
+Some states offer “reciprocity agreements” that let you use a license from another state.
 To ensure you’re compliant and avoid potential penalties, research the specific requirements for your location and follow all applicable regulations.

 Understanding the roofing license requirements in your area is essential for any roofing contractor.
 Let’s dig a little deeper into state-specific licensing requirements and reciprocity agreements.